 “The management team maintained oversight of the quality and safety of the service by completing a range of checks each month.
-The new electronic system [Care Control] alerted managers to tasks that had been not completed, for example care plan reviews, updates of risks assessments and completion of maintenance checks.
+The new electronic system [Care Control] alerted managers to tasks that had not been completed, for example care plan reviews, updates of risks assessments and completion of maintenance checks.
 This supported them to identify any areas for improvement, to ensure the service remained safe and of a high-quality.”

 “Staff were supported by the providers electronic care planning system [Care Control] to ensure they met people’s needs.
 We saw there were effective systems that ensured people had their air mattresses set correctly and were repositioned at regular intervals as required.